sharon-hadar-leverate/2018-Data-Science-Bowl/progress_report/README.md

 I will present what are the image segmentation performance measures and practice a threshold technique to get the first row of my benchmark,
 Then I would review trainable segmentation techniques with deep learning: ill start with explaining basic concepts of deep learning, convolutional neural network (CNN) and the use of it in segmentation problem,
-I would present the second row in my benchmark which is a fully connected network (FCN), Then, I will use Unet, which is a state of the art deep learning model for image segmentation,
+I would present the second row in my benchmark which is a  Fully Convolutional Networks (FCN), Then, I will use Unet, which is a state of the art deep learning model for image segmentation,
 and add it as a row to my benchmark.
 After acquiring a baseline with two neural networks (a simple and a complex one) I would combine each with a ladder network components and evaluate these models.